crosszay1/ERLC_thing/README.md

 If you encounter any issues, please make a ticket here: discord.gg/9F59Dks4bp

 Additionally, I spent an incredible ammount of time making the program user-friendly, and child proofing it, so it is virtually impossible to crash it with silly mistakes.

+NOTE: The script will install all python dependencies, but it requires a git to be installed and added to PATH.
+If you have not done this, you  will be unable to install whisper and thus unable to use the script.